 1. Sales development representative (SDR)

-The ideal candidate for a sales development representative position will have qualities like:
+The ideal candidate for a sales development representative position is:

 2. Inside sales representative

-An inside sales representative is a sales rep that sells products and services remotely rather than face-to-face.
-Inside sales can be called virtual sales or remote sales because inside sales reps use emails, phone calls, video calls and more to move a lead towards the sale and beyond.
+An inside sales representative sells products and services remotely rather than face-to-face.
+Inside sales, also called virtual sales or remote sales, involves using emails, phone calls and video calls to nurture leads and make a sale.

 An inside salesperson usually works on a predictable schedule.
 They can break down their weekly or monthly sales quota into the number of calls they need to make per day and remove distractions that don’t help them hit this number.

-A great candidate for an inside sales rep position will have qualities such as:
+A great candidate for an inside sales rep position has the following qualities:

 3. Outside sales representative

-The schedule of an outside sales rep is less structured compared to inside sales.
+An outside sales rep’s schedule is less structured compared to inside sales.
 Their office is their base, but they spend most of their time outside of it.
 They set their own schedule and adjust it to their prospects’ preferences.

-An excellent candidate for an outside sales position will be:
+An excellent candidate for an outside sales position is:

-- Comfortable at setting their own schedule and working autonomously
+Comfortable setting their own schedule and working autonomously

 4. Account executive (AE)

-An account executive (AE) is in charge of the entire sales cycle, from lead generation through to closing the deal and beyond.
-They provide after-sales support to keep meeting the customer’s needs and ensure customer satisfaction.
+An account executive (AE) is in charge of the entire sales cycle, from lead generation through to closing the deal.
+They also provide after-sales support to boost customer retention and ensure customer satisfaction.

-To make this happen, account executives collaborate with sales reps, account managers and their customer service team.
-AEs are driven by an overarching goal to build long-term relationships with customers in order to maximize customer retention and repeat purchases, expand their customer base and keep churn low.
+Account executives often collaborate with sales reps, account managers and the customer service team.
+They build long-term relationships, encourage repeat purchases, expand their customer base and keep churn low.

 Account executives are essential for companies that want to go all-in on customer loyalty and build relationships with customers from the ground up.
-Account executives are highly involved in all parts of the sales funnel the customer goes through, which means they know these customers better and can make use of that knowledge in the long run.
+AEs are highly involved in all parts of the customer journey.
+They have a good understanding of who their customers are, what they want and how to encourage them to buy.

-The average base salary for an account executive is $54,898 in the United States, according to PayScale.
-Account executives can also get bonuses up to $40,000 and commission up to $52,000.
+The average base salary for an account executive is $59,744 in the United States, according to PayScale.
+Account executives can also get bonuses up to $45,000 and commissions up to $51,000.

 5. Account manager

-An account manager is the person in charge of building and maintaining long-term relationships with a company’s customers.
-They need to oversee a range of assigned customers, connect with key stakeholders in these companies and look for new sales opportunities with them.
+An account manager is in charge of building and maintaining long-term relationships with a company’s customers.
+They oversee a specific set of assigned customers, connect with key stakeholders in these companies and look for new sales opportunities.

-Account managers serve as the main points of contact between their company and the customer.
-They become trusted advisors to the customers and help them maximize the solution they purchased.
+Account managers are the main points of contact between their company and the customer.
+They become trusted advisors to customers and offer advice to help them make the most of their purchase.

 6. Sales manager

-Strong candidates for a sales manager role have these traits:
+Strong candidates for a sales manager role have the following traits:

-- Effective goal-setting paired with solid planning to hit those goals
+Effective goal-setting skills paired with solid planning skills to hit those goals

 7. Customer success manager (CSM)

 A customer success manager (CSM) is a liaison between the company and its customers.
-A CSM onboards clients after purchases, ensures their experience is smooth and develops direct, long-term relationships.
+A CSM onboards clients after purchases, ensures their experience is smooth and builds long-term relationships to boost customer retention.

-A sales resume for a great CSM candidate will have these skills and experience:
+A sales resume for a great CSM candidate will have the following skills and sales experience:

-- Experience providing quality customer service and troubleshooting a range of issues
+Experience providing quality customer service and addressing customer concerns

 8. Sales engineer

-Here are some skills and experience that will make a great sales engineer candidate stand out:
+Here are some skills and experience that make a great sales engineer candidate:

 9. Sales operations manager

 A sales operations manager is in charge of the processes, tools and technologies used by the sales team.
-They reduce friction in day-to-day sales activities and help salespeople stay efficient and productive.
-As a result, reps can hit their sales goals more easily.
+They reduce friction in day-to-day sales activities, which helps salespeople improve efficiency and increase productivity.

-Sales operations managers simplify and streamline complex workflows with a CRM.
-They help reps get an instant idea of the number of deals in their workflow, average deal size and value, how many deals are won and how long it takes to close a deal.
+Sales operations managers often simplify and streamline complex workflows with a CRM.
+With this software, the sales team can better manage their sales.
+For example, they can instantly see the number of deals in their workflow, the average deal size and value, how many deals are won and how long it takes to close a deal.

 A solid sales operations manager candidate will have:

-- Experience in your CRM tool of choice, from optimizing processes to building dashboards and running reports
+Experience using your CRM tool of choice, from optimizing processes to building dashboards to running reports

 10. Regional sales manager